a11ywatch/kayle/README.md

 1. zh-CN ("Chinese-Simplified")
 1. zh-TW ("Chinese-Traditional")

-## Testing

-For the comparison between using `fast_htmlcs`, `fast_axecore`, and the metrics for the 3rd party `@axe-core/playwright`.

-1. `yarn build:test`

-Checkout the [playwright-example](./kayle/tests/basic-playwright.spec.ts) or [puppeteer-example](./kayle/tests/basic.ts) for more information.

-## Benchmarks

-1. `fast_htmlcs` runs up to 110x base faster than HTML_CodeSniffer.
-1. `fast_axecore` runs up to 2.5x - 15x base faster than the original axe by default and scales the larger the website.

-Currently `fast_htmlcs` runs around 50x faster than axe-core and has several differences of handling the way issues are found.
-They both capture different cases and is best to used together which this library handles efficiently.

-If you use [`@playwright/axe-core`](https://playwright.dev/docs/next/accessibility-testing) you can swap it out with the following [playwright-axe-example](./kayle/tests/basic-axe-playwright.spec.ts) and get an increase in issues found and major performance boost of at least 100%.
-You can also include multiple runners to extend the issues beyond the basics in folds.

-## Performance Tips

-As we set the foundation to mark test cases that can pass and increase our target on automating accessibility we have a couple of layers that can make a major difference to the project.
-The following will save drastic time and money if done.

-1. Use a fast concurrent [crawler](https://github.com/a11ywatch/crawler) to gather all of the html to send to a web accessibility service that can perform audits like [pagemind](https://github.com/a11ywatch/pagemind) over CDP.

-2. Use the pre-compiled browser extensions to avoid over the wire latency `yarn build:extension`.

 ## Browser Extension

 If you want to compile a chrome extension for preloading scripts without needing to worry about bandwidth cost use the following to generate a custom extension to use.